PushpaYadav09/Expense-Tracker-project/README.md

 # Expense-Tracker-project
 Overview

-Project Name: Expense Tracker
+* Project Name: Expense Tracker

-Technologies Used: Java, Java Swing, JDBC, MySQL
+* Technologies Used: Java, Java Swing, JDBC, MySQL

-Objective
+* Objective:

 The primary objective of the Expense Tracker project is to provide users with an efficient and user-friendly application to track their daily expenses.
 This tool helps individuals categorize expenses, set budgets, and analyze spending habits to promote better financial management.

-Key Features
+* Key Features:

 -User Authentication: Secure login functionality to ensure that only authorized users can access their data.